fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-15.rst

 ========================================

 .. note::
-  Each participating center shall maintain a user-accessible Sample Code Repository of frequently-used procedures, routines, scripts, and codes on each project affiliated system.
+  Each participating site shall maintain a user-accessible Sample Code Repository of frequently-used procedures, routines, scripts, and codes on each project affiliated system.
 Users of all skill levels can use the samples in the Repository to find best practices for various situations.